 Easy to maintain

 One of the best things about a fibreglass pool is that they don’t require liner replacements or resurfacing like other pools.
-Barrier Reef fibreglass pools have a silky smooth gelcoat surface which prevents dirt from sticking to the shell and helps to control against bacteria and algae.
+Determining what maintenance a fibreglass pool needs is relatively simple, Barrier Reef fibreglass pools have a silky smooth gelcoat surface which prevents dirt from sticking to the shell and helps to control against bacteria and algae.
 This means you’ll need fewer chemicals than a concrete pool to maintain the correct pH levels of your swimming pool.
 The surface is also UV and chemical resistant.
 This makes cleaning your pool much easier, allowing you more time to enjoy swimming.